Quickstart Guide

 https://storybook.drop-in-checkout.ppro.com/?path=/docs/exports-usedropincheckout--docs#available-methods

-Step 4: Customise the Drop-in Checkout options
+Step 4: Customize the Drop-in Checkout options

 ParameterDescription